 This post may contain affiliate links.
 Please read our disclosure policy.

-Why You’ll Love This Sangria Recipe
+Why You’ll Love This Recipe

 Ingredients

-sangria ingredients on a kitchen counter.
+fall sangria ingredients on a kitchen counter.

 Recipe Variations

-How To Make One Glass Of Sangria
+How To Make Fall Sangria For One

-These step-by-step photos and instructions are here to help you visualize how to make sangria.
+These photos and instructions are here to help you visualize how to make sangria.
 See the recipe box below for ingredient amounts and full recipe instructions.

 Expert Tips